The Style Guide

 5. Pear shapes are a game of two halves: focus attention on your neat upper body with well-fitted tops, peplum styles and pattern, whilst keeping your lower half elongated with parallel trousers or A line skirts that balance your shape.

-6. Heart-shapes (bust larger than hips) need lower (not plunging) necklines: wide V, sweetheart or scooped; fitted shirts with a curved hem, and medium weight fabrics that drape & stretch.
+6. Heart-shapes (bust larger than hips) need lower (not plunging) necklines: wide V, sweetheart or scooped; fitted shirts with a curved hem, and medium weight fabrics that drape and stretch.

 7. Choose colours near the face that flatter your skin tone: check in good daylight.
 And try to stick to the same colour palette so that your clothing coordinates elegantly.